ProboCI/probo-asset-receiver/README.md

 ## Usage

- 1. Add Amazon S3 credentials.
- 2. Create a bucket to hold assets.
+ 1. Create a bucket to hold assets.
- 3. Create a token that can be used to post assets into that bucket.
+ 2. Create a token that can be used to post assets into that bucket.
- 4. Upload an asset into a bucket with the upload token.
+ 3. Upload an asset into a bucket with the upload token.

-### 1. Add Amazon S3 credentials defaults.config.yaml
-Replace the following with [Amazon S3 storage credentials](http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html).
-   * awsAccessKeyId: 'AWS Access Key Id'
-   * awsSecretAccessKey: 'AWS Secret Access Key'

-### 2. Create a bucket
+### 1. Create a bucket

 The following will create a bucket called `foo` and store the associated metadata key `some` with value `metadata`.